 Are you looking for a hotspot destination for an amazing family vacation?
-Well, Cannery Row, Monterey, California just may be the spot for you- but only if you love beautiful oceanside scenery, fabulous food, adorable shops, sunny skies, and listening to the ocean waves as you relax and explore.
+Well, Historic Cannery Row, Monterey, California just may be the spot for you- but only if you love beautiful oceanside scenery, fabulous food, adorable shops, sunny skies, and listening to the ocean waves as you relax and explore.
 I just got back from a Cannery Row press trip and I really enjoyed the opportunity to become familiar with all that Cannery Row has to offer and to scope the place out for a family visit.
-Here I will share with you a bit about Monterey Bay, Cannery Row, and things to do during your family vacation.
+Here I will share with you a bit about Monterey Bay, Cannery Row, and family-friendly activities to enjoy during your family vacation.

 Cannery Row is a special part of Monterey, California.
 Located right along the Monterey Bay, Cannery Row has a real small town feel and you can walk up and down the waterfront strip with no need for a car.
 You can find plenty of places to stay, dine, shop, and things to do right along Cannery Row.
 The views of Monterey Bay are stunning.

 If you are a history or literature buff, you will love that this is John Steinbeck’s Cannery Row!
 Marine biology lovers will love exploring the Monterey Bay, Cannery Row coastline and catching glimpses of sea otter, sea lions, harbor seals, star fish, and sea anemones.
 If you a nature lover, you will enjoy the sun, unusual vegetation, and the trails.
 Lovers or all things good in life will enjoy the shops, fine dining, and gorgeous ocean views.

 Cannery Row, Monterey, has something for everyone and it is no surprise that this fabulous travel destination attracts over 4 million visitors a year.
 (Keanu Reeves sat at the same I table I did just about a week previous to me- I breathed the air in deeply and smiled.)
 This historic waterfront district certainly has a colorful history and a picturesque charm.

-Cannery Row Weather
+Monterey Bay Cannery Row Weather

 During spring and summer the weather in Monterey is typically clear and sunny with temperatures right around 70 degrees.
 For more detailed weather info check weatherspark.com Because Cannery Row is located bayside, it has temperate weather, perfect for outdoor exploration and family friendly activities.